 Once reconstituted, P.G.
 600 should be used immediately.
-Unused solution should be disposed of properly and not stored for future use.
+Unused solution should be disposed of properly and not

 Spent hypodermic needles and syringes generated as a result of the use of this product must be disposed of properly in accordance with all applicable Federal, State and local regulations.